Download this article as a PDF file.

 Download this article.

-Kathy Graham was requested by econVue to join as a Contributing Author. econVue is a global consortium of economic, geopolitical experts from a wide range of specialties who discuss trending issues. econVue is also one of the top Substack thought leaders in terms of subscription numbers.
+Kathy Graham was requested by econVue to join as a Contributing Author and Panelist. econVue is a global consortium of economic, geopolitical experts from a wide range of specialties who discuss trending issues. econVue is also one of the top Substack thought leaders in terms of subscription numbers.

 Kathy's predictions focus on: